bio-guoda/preston-brit-2022/README.md

 ## Data Transfer from Germany to US

 The BRIT images were originally tracked from Germany on a commercial "off-the-shelve" server.
-To facilitate access, and increase redudancy, rsync was used to transfer the image corpus from Germany to the Minnesota.

-After receiving storage hardware by mail on 4 Sept 2022, the BRIT image corpus hash://sha256/76d40abccfc71bc2cdaf4ea4a6003b9ac49123b27abe9f0d81e233299baf5e94 was received in Minnesota, US from Germany on 5 Sept 2022.
+After receiving blank storage hardware by mail on 4 Sept 2022, the BRIT image corpus hash://sha256/76d40abccfc71bc2cdaf4ea4a6003b9ac49123b27abe9f0d81e233299baf5e94 was transferred from Germany to Minnesota, US on 5 Sept 2022 onto a USB 3.0 Seagate Expansion HDD 18TB STKP180000402 PN 3EGAPR-570 connected using a Lenovo T430 running Ubuntu Ubuntu 20.04.5 LTS using Intel® Core™ i5-3320M CPU @ 2.60GHz × 4 and 8GB of memory.
 The corpus spanned over 900k files / 309GB and was transferred in about 21h (see below for details) via a consumer grade fiber internet connection.

 ![delivery](./brit-delivery-2022-09-04-A.jpeg)